fedebrando/ImageClassificationWithResNet/README.md

 # ResNet for Image Classification (Deep Learning and Generative Models course)
-Image classification with CNN architecture like ResNet
+Image classification with CNN architecture like ResNet using Tiny ImageNet dataset